NoamMichael/BayesEval/README.md

 `models` (OpenRouter slugs), `mode` (`batch` async or `seq`), and `concurrency`.
 A live `rich` dashboard tracks progress per `(domain, model)` task.
 Raw responses land in `results/<domain>/<model>.csv`; a combined `results/summary.csv` is written at the end.
+SPD domains are configured with `spd: true` and a separate `benchmark_spd.csv`.

 Scoring for all domains is in `analysis/scoring.py`.
 To add a new domain, add a scorer function there and register it in `_SCORERS`, then create